kuckyder2te/KuckyCopter/docs/development/abstract.md

 Idee:<br>
 The goal almost 5 years ago was to build a completely homemade drone.
 The individual elements such as software, chassis and electronics should be developed in-house.<br>
 Taret:<br>
-An RC controlled drone can hold a position in all 3 directions.
+An RC controlled drohne who can hold a position in all 3 directions.An RC controlled drohne who can hold a position in all 3 directions.

 ## Used software
     VSCode